About CP's Community Garden at City Hall

 Do you have volunteer opportunities?

 Yes.
 It is a community effort.
-Help build garden beds, water, maintain the grounds, pull weeds and more.
+Water, help maintain the grounds, pull weeds and more.
 Join us anytime during the scheduled dates on our monthly gardening activity calendar that is posted on our website or contact CP to learn how you can get involved.
 Open to all ages and no experience required.

 Do you need previous garden experience?